 - Stimulate your imagination through “creative play”

-I literally referenced this book every day when I started taking drawing seriously in college.
+I literally referenced this book every day when I started taking drawing seriously in art school.
 All of Bert Dodson's lessons are written in a down to earth tone.
 Also, each page of his books is filled with beautiful loose sketches.

 My biggest takeaway from Bert Dodson is that drawing isn't all about rendering things photo-realistically.
 Drawing is about being expressive, showing your thought lines, and embracing mistakes.
 Learning contour drawing and other basics really helped me draw more.